bjt-user/Linux/audio.md

 ## Volume problem in movies

-In movies the volume is always unappropriate, shootings and music is very loud, quiet conversations you want to hear are unhearable silent.
+In movies the volume is always inappropriate, shootings and music is very loud, quiet conversations you want to hear are unhearable silent.
 In my experience while using headphones this problem is less dominant but still exists.